DevDylan-24/School-App-Backend/README.md

 # To run
 Install packages: npm install

-Create a .env file and add your own environment variables in this format:
+Create a .env file in the root directory and add your own environment variables in this format:

 PORT=3000
 JWT_SECRET=your-jwt-secret